NavyanshMalhotra/SIOT_2024/README.md

-Component/unit tests: Used for testing sensors and actuators
+Component/unit tests: Used for testing sensors, actuators and APIs

 EI Model: Installed as an Arduino library (.zip); Data forwarder CLI: $ edge-impulse-data-forwarder